ubershibs/odin-ruby-programming/Readme.md

 Solutions:
 * Tic Tac Toe - tictactoe3.rb (the "3" indicating that I had a few false starts on this first OOP assignment.)
 * Mastermind - mastermind.rb  - Notes: No AI - may circle back later to add that.
 Allows for either human or computer-created secret code.
 Also validates all code/guess entries.

+##Files/Serialization
+* Text analyzer - analyzer.rb - built from tutorial in Ch 4 of Beginning Ruby.
+Oliver.txt is the sample used for analysis.